psycopg/psycopg2/doc/src/install.rst

 Quick Install
 -------------

-For most operating systems, the quickest way to install psycopg is using the wheel_ package available on PyPI_:
+For most operating systems, the quickest way to install Psycopg is using the wheel_ package available on PyPI_:

 .. code-block:: console

     $ pip install psycopg2-binary

 This will install a pre-compiled binary version of the module which does not require the build or runtime prerequisites described below.
 Make sure to use an up-date-date version of :program:`pip` (you can upgrade it using something like ``pip install -U pip``).

 You may then import the ``psycopg`` package, as usual: